-The majority of Vassar undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,355 of the 2,435 undergrads enrolled received financial aid.
-Vassar meets 100 percent of the demonstrated financial need for undergraduates.
+The majority of Vassar College undergrads use financial aid to finance their education.
+In 2022, 1,387 of the 2,516 undergrads enrolled received financial aid.
+Vassar meets 100% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $55,995 a year.
-Around 61 percent of Vassar undergrads take out student loans to cover any remaining costs.
-Vassar graduates who have student loans graduate with an average of $23,327 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $57,597 a year.
+Around 53% of Vassar undergrads take out student loans to cover any remaining costs.
+Vassar graduates who have student loans graduate with an average of $21,899 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for Vassar Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.